William Macaulay Counselling

 Gender Diverse & Transgender

 If you are unclear about your gender orientation or experiencing excessive fear, stress, anxiety or depression caused by the reactions of others, it may be helpful to seek support from a counsellor.
 Although therapy can't change one's gender identity, it can provide a safe space for individuals to understand themselves better and deal with some of the challenges that may come with being transgender.

 In this article, I aim to provide a brief overview of a range of gender diverse and transgender issues.
-I hope you will find it helpful to obtain a greater understanding of this complex and often misunderstood topic.
+I hope you will find it helpful to better understand this complex and often misunderstood topic.

 What is gender?